cart0113/pyjack/doc/source/index.rst

 .. note::

    Should it be used in so called "production code"?
-Well, the :mod:`inspect` module and the :mod:`gc` module and used and some low level objects attributes are tinkered with.
+Well, the :mod:`inspect` module and the :mod:`gc` module are used and some low level object attributes are tinkered with.
 So you get the idea: use at your own risk (but isn't that always the case?).